huggingface/blog/mistral-coreml.md

 session, where part of the Mistral 7B conversion process is shown.

-Let’s see what steps to take to run it as efficiently as possible, and learn the new tools available in iOS 18 & MacOS Sequoia.
+Let’s see what steps to take to run it as efficiently as possible, and learn the new tools available in iOS 18 & macOS Sequoia.

 This is what we’ll be building today: